Walking Pneumonia in Children

 How is walking pneumonia diagnosed in a child?

-Your child’s healthcare provider can usually diagnose walking pneumonia with a physical exam of your child.
+Your child’s healthcare provider can often diagnose walking pneumonia with a physical exam of your child.
 He or she will ask about your child’s symptoms.
 Your child will also need a chest X-ray.
 Your child may also need other tests such as blood tests. they often aren’t needed.